 The student should enter the M.A. exam prepared to demonstrate their ability to teach an introductory-level History course in the primary field of study.
 The examination will cover basic historiographical questions, and the student should offer evidence of knowledge of the field equivalent to the material contained within a survey textbook.
 Moreover, the exam is designed to permit the student to demonstrate competency in engaging in an academic conversation.
 The examining committee will also discuss the content and significance of the research papers and advise upon future directions in the student’s submission of these papers for publication.

-The student will work with the Graduate Academic Advisor to schedule the exam at least six weeks before the exam date.
-The Graduate Academic Advisor will file a “Progress to Degree” form with the College Office of Graduate Affairs for approval.
-Once approved, the Graduate Academic Advisor will send out confirmation of the exams to the committee.
+The student will work with the Graduate Program Coordinator to schedule the exam at least six weeks before the exam date.
+The Graduate Program Coordinator will file a “Progress to Degree” form with the College Office of Graduate Affairs for approval.
+Once approved, the Graduate Program Coordinator will send out confirmation of the exams to the committee.

 Students should complete all requirements for the Accelerated M.A. within 2 to 3 semesters of receiving the bachelor’s degree.
 If unforeseen circumstances prevent the timely completion of the master’s degree, the student must consult with their graduate advisor to develop an alternative plan for completion.

 Our Master of Arts program provides students with rigorous training in the skills of historical thinking, archival research, and the different modes of expression scholars use to communicate their findings to a wide audience.
 Completely integrated with our Ph.D. program, the M.A. in History at KU offers students the opportunity to develop subject expertise in fields of study, learn the conventions of professional scholarship in History, collaborate with other students, and receive one-on-one career advice and intellectual mentorship from our faculty.